froberge/devspaces-cplus-plus/README.md

 The sample Devfile load the sample code and all you need to get started to compile the code.

+:exclamation: This is a sample repository, that could be clone as a starting base for any c++ project

 ## Loading the workspace in OpenShift Dev Spaces